WRFan/ubuntu/README.md

 	net.ipv6.conf.eth1.forwarding = 1

 Now reboot, BAMM! not working.
-No set it like this:
+Now set it like this:

 	net.ipv6.conf.all.forwarding = 1